Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/full.md

 The following settings determine how NServiceBus will connect to Azure Service Bus:

  * `NumberOfClientsPerEntity(int)`: NServiceBus maintains a pool of receive and send clients for each entity.
 This setting determines how big that pool is.
 Defaults to 5.
- * `ConnectivityMode(ConnectivityMode)`: Determines how NServiceBus connects to Azure Service Bus, using TCP or HTTP.
+ * `ConnectivityMode(ConnectivityMode)`: Determines how NServiceBus connects to Azure Service Bus, using [TCP, HTTPS or HTTP](https://msdn.microsoft.com/en-us/library/microsoft.servicebus.connectivitymode.aspx).
 Defaults to TCP.
  * `TransportType(TransportType)`: Determines what transport protocol NServiceBus is using for Azure Service Bus, `TransportType.NetMessaging` or `TransportType.Amqp`.
 Defaults to `TransportType.NetMessaging`.
  * `BrokeredMessageBodyType(SupportedBrokeredMessageBodyTypes)`: Controls how the body of a brokered message will be serialized, either as a byte array or as a stream.
 Defaults to byte array.
  * `MessagingFactories()`: Provides access to settings of the used native instances of the class `MessagingFactory`.
 These settings will automatically apply to all `MessageReceiver` and `MessageSender` instances created by the `MessagingFactory`.